-Given the rapid pace of change in today’s business landscape, it’s not surprising that digitising finance is high on the agenda of CEOs and CFOs.
-According to Gartner, when looking at the digital future of finance, they found that 70% of finance leaders are accelerating their digitisation initiatives as they strive to keep up with trends in automation (to aid decision-making and boost processes).
+Given the rapid pace of change in today’s business landscape, it’s not surprising that the digitisation of finance is high on the agenda for CEOs and CFOs.
+According to Gartner, when looking at the digital future of finance, they found that 70% of finance leaders are accelerating their digitisation initiatives, as they strive to keep up with trends in automation, improve their decision-making, and boost the efficiency of their processes.

-However, to benefit, CEOs need to consider what their business stands to gain as a unique entity.
-They’ll need to make some important decisions, such as how the storage of data might impact their current compliance obligations, how access to new functions and dashboards is regulated, and what role data-driven modelling might play in their boardroom discussions and future decision-making.
+However, to grasp these benefits CEOs must consider what their business specifically stands to gain.
+They’ll need to consider some important factors, such as how the storage of data may impact their current compliance obligations, how access to new functions and dashboards is regulated, and what role data-driven modelling might play in their future decision-making.

 The challenges of implementing new technology for finance departments

-The first thing to note is that the challenges facing finance departments and the solutions we’re about to cover in this piece are less about replacing staff, but rather supplementing what they do and making their roles easier.
-Reassuring staff is often the first hurdle CEOs need to overcome when they begin to introduce automation and other data-driven initiatives into the finance function of their organisation.
-Beyond that lie the numerous challenges that are inherent to the implementation of new technology.
+The first thing to note is that the digitisation of finance doesn’t have to be about replacing employees, it can be more about easing the challenges facing finance departments and making their roles easier.
+Reassuring staff about this is often the first hurdle CFOs must overcome when they introduce automation into the finance function.
+Beyond this, there are numerous other challenges inherent to the implementation of new technology.

 According to a joint study by Deloitte and the Institute of Management Accountants called Mirage to Reality: Bringing Finance into Focus in a Digital World, finance departments regularly experience difficulty adopting even basic technology, primarily because they’re already steeped in manual processes and legacy systems that are difficult to shake.
-This is where a ‘change management’ process becomes crucial, and it’s the cornerstone of any new technological innovation.
+This is where a ‘change management’ process becomes crucial when embracing a new innovation.

 The benefits of implementing new technology for finance departments

-Through digitisation, finance departments take on a completely new guise within the majority of businesses.
-Instead of being confined to a back-office function, finance becomes an integrated part of day-to-day business operations, allowing for faster payment processing, the rapid exchange of documents, predictive modelling and forecasting, ERP integrations, and more.
+Through digitisation, finance departments take on a completely new role within their respective businesses.
+Instead of simply being a back-office function, technology enables them to become an integrated part of day-to-day business operations, allowing them to complete faster payment processing, rapid exchange of documents, predictive modelling and forecasting, ERP integrations, and more.
 The CFO is able to be a primary value creator.

 Increased efficiency through automation

-A recent report by McKinsey revealed that CFOs must get in front of digital finance or get left behind, citing efficiency, insight and value as the foremost competitive benefits.
-More than 40% of financial functions, including cash disbursement, revenue management and general accounting and operations can be automated, with a further 17% at least partly automated, reducing human error and giving your team more time and availability for other tasks and business functions.
+A recent report by McKinsey revealed that CFOs must get in front of digital finance or get left behind, citing efficiency, insights, and value as the foremost competitive benefits.
+More than 40% of finance functions can be automated, including cash disbursement, revenue management, and general accounting.
+A further 17% can be at least partially automated.
+This reduces human error and can give your team more time or capacity for other tasks and collaboration.

-Slow or reactive decision-making is usually due to poor data or lack of reporting.
-By digitising your finance department, your business will have the opportunity to establish standardized reporting mechanisms that make auditing, decision-making and forecasting much quicker, allowing your business to be more agile and adaptable in a rapidly changing economic landscape, and your finance team can practise continuous accounting rather than waiting for month-end to see which changes need to be made.
+Slow or reactive decision-making is usually due to poor data or a lack of reporting.
+By digitising your finance department, your business will have the opportunity to establish standardised reporting mechanisms that make auditing, decision-making, and forecasting much quicker.
+This allows the business to be more adaptable in a rapidly changing economic landscape, and your finance team can practise continuous accounting rather than waiting for month-end to see which changes need to be made.

-Advanced analytics can help your business to uncover hidden value and growth opportunities that might otherwise go unnoticed, such as the ability to automate data reconciliation to a single truth, or combine information from multiple data sources to generate user-friendly dashboards and graphics that be presented at board meetings to demonstrate untapped potential.
+Smart analytics can help your business to uncover hidden value and growth opportunities that might otherwise have gone unnoticed.
+This includes automating data reconciliation to a single truth or combining information from multiple data sources to generate user-friendly dashboards.
+These insights can be presented at board meetings to demonstrate untapped potential.